elipinska/codeclan_wk4_day4_student_enrolment_lab/student_enrollment_lab.md

   - find a student by id DONE

 Part 4
-- Create a view to show all the students
+- Create a view to show all the students DONE

 Part 5
 - Create a view to create a new student